 Asset owned as ‘tenants in common’

-- You have to value the deceased’s share of the asset and include it when working out the Inheritance Tax.
+- you have to value the deceased’s share of the asset and include it when working out the Inheritance Tax.
+But there might not be Inheritance Tax to pay on this asset if the value falls within their tax-free allowance.

-Not sure how an asset is jointly owned?
+Not sure if an asset is jointly owned?

 If the deceased owned other assets, such as shares, you’ll need to contact the company: